bda4cid/bda4cid.github.io/index.md

 ### Paper Format

-Papers should be formatted using the two column IEEE CS template and can be up to 10 pages in length using page size of 8.5" x 11".
+Papers should be formatted using the two column IEEE CS template and can be up to 10 pages (including references) in length using page size of 8.5" x 11".

 Formatting templates:
  * Word [Doc File](http://bigdataieee.org/BigData2019/files/Conference-template-letter.doc)